feelcuspcheese/apptandr/docs/TECHNICAL_SPEC.md

 ## 9. Error Handling & Validation

 * **Configuration validation:**
-  * In `ConfigScreen`, before saving admin, check that `defaultCredentialId` exists in credentials; if not, set to `null`.
+    * In ConfigScreen, before saving admin, ensure `defaultCredentialId` exists in credentials; if not, set to `null`.
-  * In `ScheduleScreen`, before creating a run, verify that the selected site and museum exist; if credential is selected, ensure it exists.
+    * In ScheduleScreen, before creating a run, verify that the selected site, museum, and credential (if any) exist in the current config.
+Show toast if invalid.
 * **Go agent errors:** All errors are logged.
 The Dashboard can show a toast for critical failures (e.g., "Booking failed").
 * **Network errors:** Logged; no special handling.
 * **Alarm scheduling:** If `dropTimeMillis` is in the past, do not schedule; show toast.